-Since the Compliance Action Plan submitted in March 2010 South Africa has improved in the management of its bluefin tuna fishery by procuring tags and implementing the Tagging Form and Catch Monitoring Form as specified in permit conditions.
+Since the Compliance Action Plan submitted in September 2010 South Africa has improved in the management of its bluefin tuna fishery by procuring more durable tags and fully implementing the Tagging Form and Catch Monitoring Form as specified in permit conditions.
 Each Right Holder was issued unique tag numbers and every southern bluefin is required to be tagged.
 All tagged information is submitted by industry to the Department of Agriculture, Forestry and Fisheries, which is responsible for issuing of the CMF and reporting thereof to CCSBT.
+The Department has also insisted on letters of acknowledgment from flag states when their vessels are utilizing our ports and have southern bluefin on board, which are not discharged or transhipped,